flyway/flywaydb.org/documentation/awsSecretsManager.md

 - Change the `flyway.user` configuration property to contain the secret id.
 - Remove the `flyway.password` configuration property.

-Now you can run `migrate`, `info`, etc and the credentials will be pulled out of the Secrets manager.
+Now you can run `migrate`, `info`, etc and the credentials will be pulled out of the Secrets Manager.

 <p class="next-steps">
     <a class="btn btn-primary" href="/documentation/placeholders">Placeholders <i class="fa fa-arrow-right"></i></a>